Bertrand Piccard: Solar Impulse

 During November 2003, Piccard announced a project, in cooperation with the École Polytechnique Fédérale de Lausanne (EPFL), for a solar-powered, long-range aircraft named Solar Impulse.
-Piccard began construction during 2007, and conducted brief test flights during 2009 with André Borschberg.
+Piccard began construction in 2007, and conducted brief test flights in 2009 with André Borschberg.
 By 2006, he had assembled a multi-disciplinary team of fifty specialists from six countries, assisted by approximately one hundred outside advisers.

 The project was financed by a number of private companies and individuals in Europe.
 The first company to fund the project officially was Semper, after Eric Freymond was convinced of its future success by Piccard.
 Owing to international funding for the project, the Solar Impulse is a European craft, not a Swiss one, despite scientific and medical assistance from the EPFL and Hirslanden Clinique Cecil.

-During 2010, Solar Impulse 1 (Si1) made its first nighttime flight.
-During 2011, it landed at Bourget Field in Paris.
-During 2012, it made its first intercontinental flight from Switzerland to Morocco in two legs.
-The first leg in the one-seater aircraft was piloted by Borschberg from Payerne, Switzerland to Madrid, Spain, and the second leg by Piccard from Madrid to Rabat, Morocco.
-During 2013, he and Borschberg traversed the United States from Mountain View, California to JFK Airport in New York City.
+In 2010, Solar Impulse 1 (Si1) made its first nighttime flight.
+In 2011, it landed at Bourget Field in Paris.
+In 2012, it made its first intercontinental flight from Switzerland to Morocco in two legs.
+The first leg in the one-seater aircraft was piloted by Borschberg from Payerne, Switzerland to Madrid, Spain, and the second leg by Piccard from Madrid to Rabat, Morocco. in 2013, he and Borschberg traversed the United States from Mountain View, California to JFK Airport in New York City.
 There were several stops along the way, including Washington, D.C.

-During 2015, the objective was to accomplish the first round-the-world solar flight in history.
-The voyage consisted of multiple flights starting on 9 March and scheduled to conclude about five months later.
-In order to switch pilots, stopovers were scheduled at locations in India, Myanmar, China, United States, and southern Europe or northern Africa.
+In 2015, Solar Impulse set out to accomplish the first round-the-world solar flight in history.
+The voyage consisted of multiple flights starting on 9 March and was scheduled to conclude about five months later.
+In order to switch pilots, stopovers were scheduled at locations in India, Myanmar, China, The United States, and southern Europe or northern Africa.
 Piccard piloted the ninth segment of the round-the-world trip and landed the Solar Impulse 2 (Si2) in Moffett Field in California on 24 April 2016 after three days of flying from Kalaeloa Airport, Hawaii.

 André Borschberg and Piccard completed their circumnavigation of the globe with the solar-powered aircraft Solar Impulse on 26 July 2016.
 On the same day, they announced the creation of the World Alliance for Clean Technologies.

 For his role in delivering and piloting Solar Impulse, Bertrand was awarded the Mungo Park Medal by the Royal Scottish Geographical Society in 2018.
 This was awarded jointly with André Borschberg.